vechain/thor/README.md

 ## API

-Once `thor` has started, the online *OpenAPI* doc can be accessed in your browser. e.g. [http://localhost:8669/](http://localhost:8669) by default.
+Once `thor` has started, the online *OpenAPI* documentation can be accessed in your browser. e.g. [http://localhost:8669/](http://localhost:8669) by default.

 [![Thorest](https://raw.githubusercontent.com/vechain/thor/master/thorest.png)](http://localhost:8669/)